Tormentor in chief Broad feeling ‘pretty confident’ as he makes worrying forecast for Aussie batters

 “We feel pretty confident we can go and get seven wickets and if we turn up tomorrow and there’s a bit of cloud, I will definitely have a smile on my face,” smiled the 36-year-old, while accepting the match is still very much in the balance with Australia on 3-107, still needing another 174.

 “There’s still a few results out there on the table.
-We’re obviously delighted to have (David) Warner, Marnus and (Steve) Smith back in the pavilion because they’re world-class, but we know they’ve got a lot of danger to come so we’ve got to be right on the money tomorrow.”
+We’re obviously delighted to have (David) Warner, Marnus and (Steve) Smith back in the pavilion because they’re world-class, but we know they’ve got a lot of danger to come so we’ve got to be right

 Full Story »